woodie/geminabox-ldap/README.md

 ### LDAP/AD Configuration

 When `LDAP_BIND_DN` is not provided, `LDAP_ATTRIBUTE`, `LDAP_BRANCH`
-and `LDAP_BASE` are used for construct a DN for LDAP authentication, while `sAMAccountname` and `LDAP_BASE` are used for Active Directory.
+and `LDAP_BASE` are used to construct a DN for LDAP authentication, while `sAMAccountname` and `LDAP_BASE` are used for Active Directory.
 Use `LDAP_MEMBER` to restrict gem uploads to a specific group.